Your First Options Trade: A Step-by-Step Walkthrough

 Bottom Line

-You just placed your first trade, on paper, the right way.
-Every piece came from a lesson you already finished.
+The simple setup we chose is a starting point, not the only way.
+As you build reps, the course opens into the many strategies that fit different views and markets, and these five moves stay exactly the same every time.
+You just placed your first trade, on paper, the right way, and every piece came from a lesson you already finished.
 The only thing left is knowing how to get back out cleanly, which is exactly where we go next.

 Next up: How to Close an Options Position.
 Getting in is half the trade.
 Next we cover the other half, the calm and correct ways to get out.